BenTheElder/site/content/about.md

 # Speaking

 I'm a novice speaker with a few [KubeCon](https://www.cncf.io/kubecon-cloudnativecon-events/) talks and a couple of smaller internal (company) talks under my belt.
-My public talks are listed below.
+My public speaking is listed here.

+## Open Source Productivity Day on Google Open Source Live

+In October 2021 I gave a short talk about [testing Kubernetes with KIND and Kubetest2]( https://opensourcelive.withgoogle.com/events/open-source-productivity-day?talk=session-2) with my colleauge [Amit Watve] for [Google Open Source Live](https://opensourcelive.withgoogle.com/)'s [Open Source Productivity Day](https://opensourcelive.withgoogle.com/events/open-source-productivity-day).

+In my opinion this was unfortunately not some of my best speaking as I was distracted by a family emergency the day of recording.
+The KubeCon talks below are better.

 ## KubeCon NA 2019